Syomus/ProceduralToolkit/.github/CONTRIBUTING.md

 ## Pull requests
 Pull requests are welcome.
-If you are interested in contributing, you will need to clone or download the [development project](https://github.com/Syomus/ProceduralToolkit.UnityProject) and install the toolkit from your [fork](https://help.github.com/articles/working-with-forks/) into `Assets/ProceduralToolkit`.
+If you are interested in contributing, you will need to clone or download the [development project](https://github.com/Syomus/ProceduralToolkit.UnityProject) and install the toolkit from your [fork](https://help.github.com/articles/working-with-forks/) into `Unity_ProceduralToolkit/Packages`.
-It is also recommended that you install the [tests](https://github.com/Syomus/ProceduralToolkit.Tests) into `Assets/ProceduralToolkit.Tests` to ensure that your changes do not introduce regressions.

 And that's it!
 After setting up the development project you can start making changes and committing them to your fork.

 **Before you commit:**